-The dividend payout rate on endowment invested amounts for years ended June 30, 2017 and 2016 was 4%.
-Annually, the Foundation Board evaluates historical performance, projected returns, and the needs of the University to determine the appropriate dividend payout rate.
+The dividend payout rate on endowment invested amounts for years ended June 30, 2018 and 2017 was 4%.
+Annually, the Foundation's Board evaluates historical performance, projected returns, and the needs of the University to determine the appropriate dividend payout rate.
 Dividends are calculated monthly and distributed quarterly to all funds invested in the endowment pool based on the five-year average market value of the endowment pool as of December 31 of the preceding fiscal year in which distribution is planned.
-During the years ended June 30, 2017 and 2016, the Foundation distributed \$17,056,919 and \$16,645,307, respectively, in endowment dividends.
+During the years ended June 30, 2018 and 2017, the Foundation distributed \$18,260,412 and \$17,056,919, respectively, in endowment dividends.
 The dividends are made available to support the activities and programs of the University, its DSOs, and component units, and are expended in accordance with donor-imposed restrictions.

-The Foundation charged a 2% administrative fee on endowment invested amounts for the years ended June 30, 2017 and 2016.
+The Foundation charged a 2% administrative fee on endowment invested amounts for the years ended June 30, 2018 and 2017.
 Annually, the Foundation Board evaluates historical performance, projected returns, and operating needs to determine the appropriate administrative fee.
-During the years ended June 30, 2017 and 2016, the Foundation collected \$7,939,617 and \$7,761,117, respectively, in administrative fees.
+During the years ended June 30, 2018 and 2017, the Foundation collected \$8,423,080 and \$7,939,617, respectively, in administrative fees.
 These fees cover the cost of business office operating expenses that include: accounting, auditing, taxes, and other related business expenses; support for fund-raising operations; and management of the endowment.

-At June 30, 2017, the endowment net asset composition by type of fund consisted of the following which includes amounts due to third-party beneficiaries:
+At June 30, 2018, the endowment net asset composition by type of fund consisted of the following which includes amounts due to third-party beneficiaries: